kushalpagolu/tello_epoch_rl/README.md

 **The Big Picture: Reinforcement Learning**

-Imagine you're training a robot.
+Think of it as a robot.
 You give the robot commands (actions), and the robot does something.
-If the robot does something good, you give it a treat (reward).
+If the robot does something good, you give it a pat (reward).
 If it does something bad, you might say "No!" (negative reward).
 The robot learns over time which actions lead to rewards.

 Reinforcement learning is similar, but instead of a robot, we have an *agent* (in this case, the drone), and instead of treats, we have numerical rewards.
 The agent's goal is to learn a *policy* – a strategy that tells it what action to take in any given situation to maximize its rewards.